Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 export UNISWAP_V2_PAIR_ADDR=0x1DD11fD3690979f2602E42e7bBF68A19040E2e25
 ```

-To create a new pair, use the `PAIR_FACTORY_CONTRACT` address `0x7E0987E5b3a30e3f2828572Bb659A548460a3003` and the token addresses deployed in Step 1.
+To create a new pair, use the Uniswap V2 Factory contract `0x7E0987E5b3a30e3f2828572Bb659A548460a3003` and the token addresses deployed in Step 1.
 After the transaction, retrieve the pair's address from the `PairCreated` event on [Sepolia scan](https://sepolia.etherscan.io/tx/0x4a373bc6ebe815105abf44e6b26e9cdcd561fb9e796196849ae874c7083692a4/advanced#eventlog):

 ```bash
 cast send 0x7E0987E5b3a30e3f2828572Bb659A548460a3003 'createPair(address,address)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $TOKEN0_ADDR $TOKEN1_ADDR